kmhein21/eclipse_sye/task_list.md

 ## Task List

+## For April 3

+1. Adjust the model to include `+ s(folder, bs = "re")` so that audiomoth/location is part of the model.

+2. Adjust plots and tweak model summaries.

+3. Continue write-up.

+4. Think about permutation test / run code sent.

 ## For March 27

 1. Continue write up on fitted model.
 Keep in mind if there is a statisical test showing that the eclipse day has a different pattern.